Parliamentary private secretary

-A Parliamentary Private Secretary (PPS) is a Member of Parliament (MP) in the United Kingdom who acts as an unpaid assistant to a minister or shadow minister.
-They are selected from backbench MPs as the 'eyes and ears' of the minister in the House of Commons.
+A parliamentary private secretary (PPS) is a member of Parliament (MP) in the United Kingdom who acts as an unpaid assistant to a government minister or a shadow minister.
+They are selected from backbench MPs as the "eyes and ears" of the minister in the House of Commons.

-PPSs are junior to Parliamentary Under-Secretaries of State, a ministerial post salaried by one or more departments.
+PPSs are junior to parliamentary under-secretaries of state, a ministerial post salaried by one or more departments.

 Duties and powers of a PPS

 Although not paid other than their salary as an MP, PPSs help the government track backbench opinion in Parliament.
 They are subject to some restrictions, as outlined in the Ministerial Code of the British government, but are not members of the Government.

 A PPS can sit on select committees but must avoid "associating themselves with recommendations critical of, or embarrassing to the Government", and must not make statements or ask questions on matters affecting the minister's department.
 In particular, the PPS in the Department for Communities and Local Government may not participate in planning decisions or in the consideration of planning cases.

 PPSs are not members of the government, and all efforts are made to avoid these positions being referred to as such.
 They are instead considered more simply as normal Members.
 However, their close confidence with ministers does impose obligations on every PPS.
 The guidelines surrounding the divulging of classified information by ministers to PPSs are rigid.

 Ministers choose their own PPSs, but they are expected to consult the Chief Whip and must seek the written approval for each candidate from the prime minister.

 Although not on the government payroll, PPSs are expected to act as part of the payroll vote, voting in line with the government on every division.

 When on official Departmental business, a PPS receives travel and subsistence allowance paid out of government funds, as with formal members of the government.
 This makes the PPS the only type of unpaid advisor who receives reimbursement in the course of duty.

 Overseas travel for PPSs must be approved by the Prime Minister and is granted only in exceptional cases.